 We currently offer A-Level Drama (AQA) which gives students the opportunity to study practitioners, play texts and create live theatre work for performance.
 Students are encouraged to develop their learning from that of GCSE study, exploring key and influential practitioners of the 20th and 21st centuries.

-In recent years, groups have focussed on looking at Storytelling Theatre style of Kneehigh, to the Epic Theatre developments as pioneered by Steven Berkoff.
+In recent years, groups have focused on looking at Storytelling Theatre style of Kneehigh, to the Epic Theatre developments as pioneered by Steven Berkoff.
 Alongside this, students are taken to the theatre repeatedly throughout their two years on the course, looking at how different production elements combine in order to create a full theatrical performance for audiences of all ages.